 Occasionally journals change their name (e.g. in 2003 ‘Journal of the Chemical Society, Dalton Transactions’ changed to ‘Dalton Transactions’).
 In this case, the entries are stored with the journal name used during the year that the entry was published.
 For your search to be successful the correct journal name for the correct year needs to be used.
 For example ‘Journal of the Chemical Society, Dalton Transactions’ should be used to find entries published before 2003.

-You can also find structures not published in an associated scientific article in the CSD and instead published directly through the CSD.
-To do this just add the journal ‘CSD Communications’ to your search.
+You can also find structures not published in an associated scientific article in Access Structures and instead published directly through the Cambridge Structural Database (CSD) or the Inorganic Crystal Structure Database (ICSD).
+To do this just add the journal ‘CSD Communication’ or ‘ICSD Communication” to your search.

-Alongside structures associated with a scientific article or published as a CSD Communication, the CSD also contains structures associated with books, patents and university repositories.
+Alongside structures associated with a scientific article or published as a CSD Communication or an ICSD Communication, the Database also contains structures associated with books, patents and university repositories.
 To search for a patent you will need to search for ‘U.S.Patents’ in the journal field.
 To search for a book or university repository then search for the name of the book or the repository for example ‘University of Southampton, Crystal Structure Report Archive’ or ‘Design and Construction of Coordination Polymers’.

 We are currently looking at ways of optimising the journal search to provide users with the best results possible.
 If you have any suggestions of how you would like the search to evolve then please contact us at firstname.lastname@example.org